Short Film – Weather Words (Colin Riley feat. Robert Macfarlane)

 Having already written about the Weather Words film for Caught By The River (link here), I won’t add much more about the project.
 For more specific details, read that piece.
 It’s the first and probably only film project of mine in 2018, partly due to funding problems and partly due to other big projects taking time (finishing my PhD, editing first novel, drafting second, selling … Continue reading Short Film – Weather Words (Colin Riley feat.
 Robert Macfarlane)

-Responses: Derek Jarman’s Landscape Paintings
+Responses: Derek Jarman’s Avebury

 Short Film – The Menhir Motorway.